 I am not interested in defending the apostle here, as he is fictitious and so are the words flowing from his mouth causing us to recoil as it would in any thinking and feeling person.
 What I am concerned with here is how Jesus would actually comment on our highly agenda driven American political narrative over the poor.

 The obvious takeaway in this story is that republican policy flies in the face of Jesus.
 The idea is we should minister as Jesus does and not as the apostle Paul Ryan argues, OK I agree.
 But I doubt the conclusion was supposed to be to therefore we should invite more Christian healing services and create a social plan around that ministry.
 If it was then great, but again I highly doubt that was the direction the writer intended.
-So the rather large elephant looming in the room is who actually does minister as Jesus does in this scenario?
+So the rather large elephant looming in the room, is who actually does minister as Jesus does in this scenario?

-The implication is, to minster and truly care as “Christians” say is to support democratic policies not republican ones and clearly Jesus agrees.
-This is obvious from the comments which then berate Christians for not acting Christlike and having a more excellent policy like them.
+The implication is, to minster and truly care as “Christians” say is to support democratic policies, not republican ones and clearly Jesus agrees.
+This is obvious from the comments which then berate Christians for not acting Christlike, and having a more excellent policy like them.
 So the idea is who stands up and looks more like Jesus?
 The answer in this case is: whoever can craft the silly notion first and place Jesus on their side and fill the opponents mouth with ideas that he hasn’t communicated.

 The point here is that while God does encourage care for the poor and always to minster grace to the down trodden, that doesn’t mean he buys into one particular American form of social welfare.
-These words of Jesus are true but he didn’t speak them in a vacuum so that any social force could come along later and claim his words and deeds as their own while demonizing the opposition.
+These words of Jesus are true, but he didn’t speak them in a vacuum so that any social force could come along later and claim his words and deeds as their own, while demonizing the opposition.
 Jesus is not for our agendas.
 The counter here is not that he in fact does support republican views either.
 Jesus is for his own name.
-This is why we never use Jesus as a talking head for our politic views but allow him to speak as he did contextually to first century Jerusalem.
+This is why we never use Jesus as a talking head for our politic views, but allow him to speak as he did contextually to first century Jerusalem.

-When Jesus says go your way to the lepers part of the point of the story is the other nine did not return to give glory to God recognizing the healing.
+When Jesus says go your way to the lepers, part of the point of the story is the other nine did not return to give glory to God recognizing the healing.
 (Luke 17) They were ungrateful to God for what he has done, kinda like America as a whole except when wanting to use him to serve a political end.
 Would anyone really object to Jesus healing a man?
-A Pharisee would have because they hated Jesus but again who has been acting objectively against Jesus being in the open square?
+A Pharisee would have because they hated Jesus, but again who has been acting objectively against Jesus being in the open square?
 Who has tried to remove the ten commandments from landmarks, and who stops their ears when prayers are made to God?
 Who openly opposes forms of faith that fly in the face of our most holy sexual politics?

 Love God, Love your neighbors absolutely, but he is not calling us to buy into a particular political party to do so.

 Now I get it, the argument goes “You care more for the unborn than for the poor!”
 Which is why this little pro-life jab was added.
-Well go tell all the multiple Christian ministries that feed and clothe and provide for the poor why that doesn’t count.
+Well go tell all the multiple Christian ministries that feed and clothe and provide for the poor, why that doesn’t count.
 Go tell Crisis Pregnancy Center that their medical help is nothing before God.
-Go tell all the ministry that churches do in their neighborhoods why none of that matters either.
+Go tell all the ministry that churches do in their neighborhoods, why none of that matters either.
 Go tell churches why their benevolence funds are useless.
 Go tell all the schools and hospitals and relief programs and soup kitchens that operate because of Jesus and followers attempting to honor his values, that they do not matter because the people working them may have voted republican.

 Do that and then discover how backward this whole affair is.
-Do not cite Jesus verses to the world for political accolades while the other hand for years has been using politics to systematically undermine his message and his followers.
+Do not cite Jesus verses to the world for political accolades, while the other hand for years has been using politics to systematically undermine his message and his followers.
 Do not sit in judgment on a particular political party attempting to make Jesus your poster boy.

-If you want to argue a position do so with the results you have achieved the plans you put forth the reasons for such, and then defend them as better than an opponents.
+If you want to argue a position, do so with the results you have achieved by the plans you put forth and the reasons for such, and then defend them as better than an opponents.
 Remember though, these are man’s opinions, which is why other well-meaning people may disagree with them.
 Do not presume to think that Jesus is on a side because you can find verses that work in your little narrative, which of course would work when anyone paints an opponent so poorly.
 I think if we were truly even asking, Jesus would turn and say to all involved “Love God and love your neighbor” but also “repent or you shall likewise perish.”
-Jesus message was always about himself and calling people to God through faith and repentance.
+Jesus message was always about himself, and calling people to God through faith and repentance.

-I think the take away is are we the one leper who returned and gave glory to God for all he has done for us or our we the more like 9 lepers who continued on their ways not giving a thought to God except when it serves a political end?
+I think the take away is, are we the one leper who returned and gave glory to God for all he has done for us, or our we the more like 9 lepers who continued on their ways not giving a thought to God, except when it serves a political end?
 All things we do should be brought under the authority of God, even our polity, but that only happens when Jesus is honored not used.

-We come into relationship with God and that is how our world is changed for the better not because of our political leanings.
+We come into relationship with God and that is how our world is changed for the better, not because of our political leanings.